JuWu-19/Simple-NLP-Workflow/README.md

 - **Adaptive Categories**:
   - Conduct global semantic identification to dynamically establish hierarchical categories that better capture real-world complexities when scaling data.
   - Due to the interdisciplinary nature of real-world industrial sectors, tree-like hierarchical categories may cause confusion.
-For instance, 'device design and manufacturing to support drug research' cannot be simply categorized under level 1 categories like 'engineering' or 'medicine.'
+For instance, 'device design and manufacturing to support drug research' cannot be simply categorized under level 1 categories like 'education & research' or 'engineering' or 'medicine.'
 Otherwise, there would be no fitting subcategories under either of the two categories for further refinement.
 Semantic label-based networks or descriptive methods can be used instead.
+The 'entity-function-context' ontology can be used to evaluate categories in different levels in parallel way rather than trace the hierarchy of the tree to identify relevant sub-categorical nodes.

 - **Enhanced Models**:
   - Utilize local open-sourced or commercial large language models (LLMs) or access advanced APIs to improve category representation and matching accuracy.